drvinceknight/pfm/_sources/tools-for-mathematics/09-differential-equations/tutorial/main.md

 differential_equation
 ```

-In order to solve the differential equation we can write:
+In order to solve the differential equation you can write:

 ```{code-cell} ipython3
 sym.dsolve(differential_equation, V(t))
 ```

-Note that the question gives us an initial condition: "initially the container
+Note that the question gives an initial condition: "initially the container
 is empty" which corresponds to $V(0)=0$.

-We can pass this to the call to solve the differential equation:
+You can pass this to the call to solve the differential equation:

 ```{code-cell} ipython3
 condition = {V(0): 0}